 For those with a basic knowledge of corroborated and empirical history, we know that life in pre-colonial Africa was the equivalent to all harsh, relatively untamed areas.
 There were African nations, but these were like any nation – they ruled through brutality.
 Africa was no different than feudal Europe or Asia.
 This obsession with the idea that Africa was peaceful is not only fallacious, but offensive.
 It rips Africans of their humanity, for humans are naturally violent and power hungry.
 So no, Europe didn’t come and magically turn Africans into people.
 They were people to begin with.

 Yet, Fallists don’t believe this.
 Their obsession with decolonising institutions stinks of baseless rhetoric and a misunderstanding of African history.
 Rather than seeing Africa as a part of a wider world, which unfortunately may have gotten the short end of the stick, they treat it as a Canaan that was invaded by devils.
 With this view, it is easy for them to move towards their goals, as they do so with a sense of Manifest destiny, where they return to their utopian Africa.

 2. They are dogmatic

-There is a different between being principled and dogmatic.
+There is a difference between being principled and dogmatic.
 A principled person constantly examines and introspects upon their views, strengthening them or revising them as their self-study sees fit.
 Dogmatists take an assumption, and regardless of contrary evidence, keep promoting it.
 Fascists don’t allow people to shake their world view.
-Their assumptions are their religion, and infidels are ignored or burnt at the stake.
+Their assumptions are their religion, and infidels are ignored, or burnt at the stake.

 Fallists don’t allow any room for disagreement.
 Their hashtags “MustFall” are a poignant example of this.
 Rather than just a slogan, they take it literally.
 They have never entertained the possibility that they may be wrong.
 Their attempts at “discussions” with university administrations are not debates, but rather them presenting the check-list which the university must obey – or else.